duqtools/duqtools/CONTRIBUTING.md

 We have a [Code of Conduct](CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.

+## Questions, feedback, bugs

+Use the search function to see if someone else already ran accross the same issue.
+Feel free to open a new [issue here](https://github.com/duqtools/duqtools/issues) to ask a question, suggest improvements/new features, or report any bugs that you ran into.

 ## Submitting changes

+Even better than a good bug report is a fix for the bug or the implementation of a new feature.
+We welcome any contributions that help improve the code.

-When contributing to this repository, please first discuss the change you wish to make via an issue with the owners of this repository before making a change.
+When contributing to this repository, please first discuss the change you wish to make via an [issue](https://github.com/duqtools/duqtools/issues) with the owners of this repository before making a change.

 Contributions can come in the form of: